Royal Pembroke Militia: Ireland 1811–12

 In January 1811 and again in June the regiment, still at Bristol, volunteered to serve in Ireland, or in the Peninsula if required.
 It embarked for Ireland on 8 September.
 Meanwhile, on 17 July 1811 it had received another new designation: it was now the Royal Pembrokeshire Rifle Corps (or simply Royal Pembroke Rifles).
 This entailed a change of uniform and eventually of weaponry, the Baker rifle and sword bayonet replacing the Brown Bess smoothbore musket and socket bayonet.

 By April 1812 the regiment was stationed at Ballinasloe, about 16 mi from Athlone.
 The country was disturbed, with frequent acts of terrorism and attacks on soldiers.
 In May it moved to Antrim, with half the regiment detached to Carrickfergus.
 At the end of its tour of duty, the regiment marched to Dundalk about 21 April 1813 and sailed to Liverpool.
 It then marched back to Pembrokeshire, reaching Haverfordwest on 17 June.
 It remained there, with a detachment at Milford Haven, for the rest of the war, supplying volunteers to reinforce the regulars.
 Napoleon abdicated on 6 April 1814, ending the war, and the Royal Pembroke Rifles was disembodied on 24 June.
 Unlike some other regiments, it was not re-embodied when Napoleon escaped from Elba and initiated the short Waterloo campaign.

 Long Peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still occasionally held, the regiments were rarely assembled for training (only in 1818, 1821 and 1831) and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still occasionally held, the regiments were rarely assembled for training (only in 1818, 1821 and 1831) and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 However, the regimental band remained active, paid for privately by the officers.